-When homeowners in the Treasure Valley start shopping for exterior shades, most focus on fabric color, size, and price.
-Those are important details, but the single most important factor in how your shade will perform over the next decade is something most people never think to ask about: the track system.
-The track is the engineering backbone of every motorized exterior shade.
+When homeowners in the Treasure Valley start shopping for motorized exterior shades, most focus on fabric color, size, and price.
+Those are important details — but the single most important factor in how your shade performs over the next decade is something most people never think to ask about: the track system.
+The track is the engineering backbone of every exterior shade.
 It determines how the shade deploys, how it handles wind, how often it needs service, and ultimately how long it lasts.
-Not all track systems are created equal — and the differences are significant.

 Zipper Track Systems

 Zipper track systems use a continuous zipper sewn along both edges of the shade fabric.
 As the shade deploys, the zipper teeth interlock with a fixed channel on each side, creating a sealed enclosure.
-This approach borrowed directly from the garment and tent industries.
-The concept is straightforward: the zipper creates a mechanical lock between the fabric and the track.
+The concept is straightforward: the zipper creates a mechanical lock between the fabric and the track, keeping the edges contained as the shade travels up and down.

-Keder rail systems use a bead-and-channel approach.
+Keder-style systems use a bead-and-channel approach.
 A continuous cord or bead (the Keder) is sewn into the edge of the fabric, and this bead slides within an aluminum channel on each side.
-The bead sits loosely in the channel, relying on gravity and the fabric's own tension to keep it in place.
-Keder technology has been used in the awning and marine canvas industry for decades — it's a proven, simple mechanism.
+Keder technology has been used in the awning and marine canvas industry for decades — it's a proven, simple mechanism that allows the fabric to travel smoothly without the mechanical complexity of interlocking teeth.

 The limitation of a standard Keder rail is that there's no active force holding the fabric in the channel.
-The bead simply rests in the groove.
+The bead simply rests in the groove, relying on gravity and the fabric's own tension.
 Under wind pressure, the fabric can billow outward, pulling the Keder bead partially or fully out of the channel.
-This creates gaps along the sides, allows insects and debris in, and in stronger gusts, can cause the fabric to flap freely — defeating the purpose of the enclosure entirely.
-Most Keder rail systems have no patents protecting their design because the technology is generic and widely available.
+This creates gaps along the sides, allows insects and debris in, and in stronger gusts can cause the fabric to flap freely — defeating the purpose of the enclosure entirely.
+Most standard Keder rail systems have no patents protecting their design because the technology is generic and widely available.

-MagnaTrack takes an entirely different approach.
-Developed by Progressive Screens and protected by multiple U.S. patents (including Patent No. 9,719,272 and No. 11,421,474), MagnaTrack combines a Keder interlock with a patented magnetic retention system using rare earth neodymium magnets.
+MagnaTrack is a Keder-style system — but it solves the fundamental weakness of standard Keder rails with a patented magnetic retention system.
+Developed by Progressive Screens and protected by multiple U.S. patents (including Patent No. 9,719,272 and No. 11,421,474), MagnaTrack adds rare earth neodymium magnets to the Keder interlock.
 It is the only exterior shade system in the world that uses rare earth magnets, and the only self-correcting shade system ever engineered.

 MagnaTrack holds multiple U.S. patents on its magnetic track technology.
-This is worth paying attention to, because most exterior shade track systems on the market today have no patents at all.
-A patent means the technology was reviewed by the U.S. Patent and Trademark Office and determined to be genuinely novel — not an obvious variation of existing technology.
+This is worth paying attention to, because most exterior shade track systems on the market today — whether Keder-style or zipper — have no patents at all.
+A patent means the technology was reviewed by the U.S. Patent and Trademark Office and determined to be genuinely novel.
 It means the manufacturer invested in original engineering rather than assembling off-the-shelf components.

-When a shade system has no patents, it typically means the design uses generic, widely available components — standard Keder channels, commodity zippers, or basic fixed tracks that any manufacturer can source and assemble.
+When a shade system has no patents, it typically means the design uses generic, widely available components that any manufacturer can source and assemble.
 There's nothing proprietary about the engineering, which means there's nothing preventing the same service issues that have plagued these designs for years.
-Patented technology, by contrast, represents a genuine engineering solution to a specific problem.
-MagnaTrack's patents specifically address the problems of fabric retention, wind resistance, and self-correction that generic systems cannot solve.
+MagnaTrack's patents specifically address the problems of fabric retention, wind resistance, and self-correction that generic Keder and zipper systems cannot solve.

-Understanding the real-world differences between these systems comes down to five critical performance areas: wind resistance, service reliability, durability, ease of operation, and build quality.
-Let's examine each one.
+The performance gap between MagnaTrack and standard zipper track systems becomes most apparent in five areas: wind resistance, service reliability, durability, ease of operation, and build quality.

 Wind Resistance

-This is where the engineering differences become most apparent.
 Zipper track systems create a sealed enclosure, but the rigid zipper connection means the fabric cannot flex under wind load.
 Strong gusts create enormous stress on the zipper teeth, and when the force exceeds the zipper's capacity, the system fails — the zipper derails, the fabric flaps free, and the shade is inoperable until serviced.
-Standard Keder rail systems have the opposite problem: the fabric can flex, but there's nothing actively holding it in the channel, so it simply pulls out under pressure.
+Standard Keder rail systems allow the fabric to flex, but there's nothing actively holding it in the channel, so it simply pulls out under pressure.

 Service Reliability

-This is the statistic that tells the whole story: MagnaTrack's patented design eliminates 98% of the service issues that are inherent to all fixed track and zipper systems.
-That's not a marketing claim — it's the documented result of removing the mechanical failure points that cause jams, hang-ups, and derailments in traditional systems.
+MagnaTrack's patented design eliminates 98% of the service issues that are inherent to standard zipper and Keder systems.
+That's the documented result of removing the mechanical failure points that cause jams, hang-ups, and derailments in traditional systems.

 Warranties are great, but not having to use them is even better.
 MagnaTrack's patented self-correcting design means your shade works reliably year after year — without the service calls, frustration, and downtime that come with traditional track systems.